-- Create a presentation about the River and the region so others can benefit from what you have learned.
-It's important to acknowledge your sources of information. - Remember the Māori name came first, and those names still exist.
+Create a presentation about the River and the region so others can benefit from what you have learned.
+It's important to acknowledge your sources of information.

+- Remember the Māori name came first, and those names still exist.
 Ngāi Tahu are working with the NZ Geography Board to reintroduce Māori names, often starting with a dual naming (e.g. Aoraki Mt Cook) - ❖ You could choose to do a similar inquiry about other places of interest.

-Character Map
+OR, you may want to learn more about any peaks, hills, mountains that you can see from your kura.
+You could download the PEAK FINDER app onto your phone or device, and then begin your research in a similar way to the River research ideas on this page.
+Or you could use this link to a Topographic Map that can be used to find peaks nearby.

+CHARACTER MAP

-- This activity helps ākonga develop an understanding of the attitudes and values held by a historical figure.
+This activity helps ākonga develop an understanding of the attitudes and values held by a historical figure.

-- Ask them to draw a picture of Wharetutu from the information read in the biography.
+Ask them to draw a picture of Hariata Pitini from the information read in the biography (and the photo of her attached)

-- Ākonga then annotate their drawing using writing, pictures, or recorded voice to show the following:
+Ākonga then annotate their drawing using writing, pictures, or recorded voice to show the following:

-- Head what the person thinks
+Head - what the person thinks

-- Mouth what the person says
+Mouth - what the person says

-- Heart what the person feels
+Heart - what the person feels

-- Hands the actions this person took
+Hands - the actions this person took

-- Feet the consequences of those actions.
+Feet - the consequences of those actions.

-Story Road
+STORY ROAD

-- This activity helps ākonga retell a story accurately. - Have them form small groups, and ask each group to draw pictures to show the main events in the story of Wharetutu.
-Ensure that all the important events are covered. - Draw a "road" on the floor using tape or chalk and ask the groups to place their images in the correct order on the road. - If there are any disagreements about the order, encourage ākonga to return to the historical prompts to check. - Once the groups have agreed, tape a copy of each image in its correct place. - Ākonga can then practise walking down the road telling a particular version of the story. - The story road can also be used to develop understanding of time order words or relationships. - Ask ākonga to stand by one picture and describe what happened before and/or after that event or what caused the event and/or what were the consequences of that event.
+This activity helps ākonga retell a story accurately.

+Have them form small groups, and ask each group to draw pictures to show the main events in the story of Hariata Pitini.
+Ensure that all the important events are covered.

+Draw a "road" on the floor using tape or chalk and ask the groups to place their images in the correct order on the road.

+If there are any disagreements about the order, encourage ākonga to return to the historical prompts to check.

+Once the groups have agreed, tape a copy of each image in its correct place.

+Ākonga can then practise walking down the road telling a particular version of the story.

+The story road can also be used to develop understanding of time order words or relationships.

+Ask ākonga to stand by one picture and describe what happened before and/or after that event or what caused the event and/or what were the consequences of that event.

-Story stones
+STORY STONES